-There are dozens of reasons why you may struggle with your daily quiet time – and that I sometimes struggle with mine.
+There are dozens of reasons why you may struggle with your daily quiet time – and why I sometimes struggle with mine.
 See if any of these sound familiar:

 - The baby wakes up before your alarm goes off.

-- Your teenager needed early morning help reviewing for a big test.
+- Your teenager needed early morning help to review for a big test.

 - Your mom has cancer and you’ve been living with her and caring for her for three weeks.

 - Your co-worker quit and your workload just doubled.